If you run the server for the first time or want to reset all data.

 Local Google Cloud Storage

 We simulate Google Cloud Storage using your local filesystem.
-By default, this
+By default, this is stored at local/storage/local_gcs

 in your ClusterFuzz checkout.
-You can

-specifying the same path using --server-storage-path
+command. - Specify the same path using the

 command.

-Under this location, objects are stored in <bucket>/objects/<object path>
+In the location you specify, objects are stored in <bucket>/objects/<object path>

-metadata is stored in <bucket>/metadata/<object path>
+and metadata is stored in <bucket>/metadata/<object path>

 .